List of volcanoes in Australia

 This is a list of active, dormant and extinct volcanoes in Australia and its island territories.
 Note that the term volcano is used loosely as it can include groups of related volcanoes and vents that erupted at similar times with lava of related origin.
 The lists provided below are mainly volcanoes of Cenozoic aged, with some notable older (Mesozoic and Paleozoic aged), volcanoes included.
-There are no volcanoes on the Australian mainland that have erupted since European settlement, but some eruptions in Victoria, South Australia and North Queensland could have been witnessed by Aboriginal people several thousand years ago.
+There are no volcanoes on the Australian mainland that have erupted since European settlement, but some eruptions in Victoria, South Africa and North Queens could have been witnessed by Aboriginal people several thousand years ago.
 There are active volcanoes in the Heard and McDonald Islands.